claymager/idris2-pkgs/docs/callToml.md

 # Building from TOML

+NOTE: the functions described herein may be deprecated soon.

 Many packages can be built from a TOML specification.
 This flake provides two functions:
  - `callTOML` : (toml : Path) -> IdrisPkg
     - For specifying packages to include in `idris2-pkgs`